Attachment Anxiety: What It Is And How It Affects Your Relationships

 When it comes to attachment style and gender, there is some evidence that there may be a connection.
 Currently, however, few studies have been conducted on the topic.
 While it may align with the widespread belief that men tend to be more avoidant and women anxious in romantic relationships, little evidence supports this.
 Besides, broad generalizations won’t solve individual cases.
 What matters most is how you feel in your relationships.

 Your attachment style affects your relationships in a way you may not realize, as people form their attachment strategies rather early in life.
+Some people may require constant reassurance in their relationships because of their attachment style, while others may have a more secure attachment.
 The variance in attachment styles among young children is about the same among adults.
 However, this by no means equates to a static attachment pattern.

 You can figure out your attachment type by reading the book Attached by psychologists Amir Levine and Rachel Heller, which delves deeper into attachment theory, defines the different attachment types, and explains how to adjust your behavior depending on your attachment type.
 This book may indeed be helpful to anyone having relationship problems, not just anxious types.